 19. Adult Recreation

 For those seeking a life of relaxation and enjoyment, Kelowna is a welcome respite for post-retirement living.
 As a community open to retirees and visitors of all ages, there is plenty of family-friendly and adult-friendly spaces across the city.
 From gated communities to independent living and retirement homes, there are options available for everyone along the shores of Okanagan Lake.
 If you’re wondering what Okanagan Community would be the best for you, watch my Okanagan Community Tour series below to learn more about them.

 20. A Sense of Community

 Kelowna offers plenty of activity, action, and excitement for visitors and retirees, but it’s also just a great place to live.
 Despite the size – as of 2019 a population of approximately 120,000 residents – Kelowna is a tight-knit community.
-People take care of their neighbours, participate in local events, and support area businesses, and are always happy to greet you with a smile.
+People take care of their neighbors, participate in local events, support area businesses, and are always happy to greet you with a smile.
 Kelowna is a family, providing a beautiful, vibrant, and welcoming place to live in British Columbia.